hom-bahrani/minikube-kubernetes-demo/README.md

 ## Making a request

-To get a URL that you can use to make a HTTP request to:
+To get a URL for making HTTP requests to you can run:

 ```bash
 minikube service demo-service --url